Guardianship Litigation & Contested Guardianship

 - One of the symptoms of Mother’s dementia is that she is increasingly paranoid that her children are stealing from her.
 Because Mother does not trust anyone, she is unwilling to agree to have a guardian appointed for her in spite of the fact that she regularly forgets to bathe for weeks at a time.

-The Contested Guardianship attorneys at Romano & Sumner have experience in presenting the proper evidence at contested guardianship proceedings to prove that the Proposed Ward truly needs the assistance of a guardian.
+The Solution: The Contested Guardianship attorneys at Romano & Sumner have experience in presenting the proper evidence at contested guardianship proceedings to prove that the Proposed Ward truly needs the assistance of a guardian.
 If your loved one refuses to accept the appointment of a guardian in spite of an obvious need for assistance, contact the Contested Guardianship litigators at Romano & Sumner for guidance.

 Removal of a Guardian